Japan Air Lines Flight 123

 The aircraft, featuring a high-density seating configuration, was carrying 524 people.
-All 15 crew members and 505 of the 509 passengers died in the accident.
-Some of the fatalities survived the initial impact but died of their injuries hours later while awaiting rescue.
-All four survivors were seriously injured.
-The crash of Flight 123 is the deadliest single-aircraft accident in aviation history.
+The crash killed all 15 crew members and 505 of the 509 passengers on board, leaving only four survivors.
+An estimated 20 to 50 passengers survived the initial crash, but died from their injuries while awaiting rescue.
+The crash is the deadliest single-aircraft accident in aviation history and remains the deadliest aviation incident in Japan.

-Japan's Aircraft Accident Investigation Commission (AAIC), assisted by the U.S. National Transportation Safety Board, concluded that the structural failure was caused by a faulty repair by Boeing technicians following a tailstrike incident suffered by the accident aircraft seven years earlier.
-When the faulty repair eventually failed, it resulted in a rapid decompression that ripped off a large portion of the tail and caused the loss of all on-board hydraulic systems, disabling the aircraft's flight controls.
+Japan's Aircraft Accident Investigation Commission (AAIC), assisted by the U.S. National Transportation Safety Board, concluded that the structural failure was caused by a faulty repair by Boeing technicians following a tailstrike seven years earlier.
+When the faulty repair eventually failed, it resulted in a rapid decompression that ripped off a large portion of the tail and caused the loss of function of all hydraulic systems and flight controls.

-Background

 Aircraft

-The accident aircraft, a Boeing 747SR-46, registration JA8119 (serial number 20783, line number 230), was built and delivered to Japan Air Lines in 1974.
-It had accumulated slightly more than 25,000 flight hours and 18,800 cycles at the time of the accident (one cycle consisting of takeoff, cabin pressurization, depressurisation, and landing).
+The Boeing 747SR-46 with registration JA8119 was built and delivered to Japan Air Lines in 1974.
+It had accumulated slightly more than 25,000 flight hours and 18,800 cycles (one cycle consisting of takeoff, cabin pressurization, depressurization, and landing).

 1978 tailstrike incident

-On June 2, 1978, while operating Japan Air Lines Flight 115 along the same route, JA8119 bounced heavily on landing while carrying out an instrument approach to runway 32L at Itami Airport.
-The pilot then excessively flared the aircraft, causing a severe tail strike on the second touchdown.
-No fatalities occurred among the 394 people on board, but 25 people were injured, 23 minor and 2 serious.
+On 2 June 1978, while operating Japan Air Lines Flight 115 along the same route, JA8119 bounced heavily on landing while carrying out an instrument approach to runway 32L at Itami Airport.
+The pilot then excessively flared the aircraft, causing a severe tailstrike on the second touchdown.
+Of the 394 people on board, 25 sustained injuries, 23 minor and 2 serious.
 The tailstrike cracked open the aft pressure bulkhead.
 The damage was repaired by Boeing technicians, and the aircraft was returned to service.
-The aircraft had flown for 8,830 hours at the time of the tailstrike incident.
+The aircraft had flown for 8,830 hours at the time.

 Crew

 At the time of the accident, the aircraft was on the fifth of its six planned flights of the day.
-The flight had 15 crew members, including 3 cockpit crew and 12 cabin crew.
+The flight had 15 crew members, consisting of 3 cockpit crew and 12 cabin crew.